indigotech/taki-docs/docs/api.md

 - `title` - push notification title
 - `message` - push notification message
 - `customPayload` - custom information that will be sent along with the notification, the app will have to know how to handle it
-- `quarantine` - if the user already received a notification from this campaign, he'll only receive another after the quarantine time passes
+- `quarantine` - if the user already received a notification from this campaign, he'll only receive another from the same campaign after the quarantine time passes
-- `userQuarantine` - Like quarantine, but user won;t receive push from any campaign until this time passes
+- `userQuarantine` - like quarantine, but user won't receive pushes from any campaign until this time passes
-- `periodicity` - Time used to repeat the notification sending process for the campaign
+- `periodicity` - time used to repeat the notification sending process for the campaign
-- `initialDate` - Date to start the campaign
+- `initialDate` - date to start the campaign
-- `endDate` - Date to end the campaign
+- `endDate` - date to end the campaign